Random surfaces with large systoles: Introduction

 Our bound on the constant $c$ is worse than that of Linial--Simkin.
 This is due to the mix of hyperbolic geometry and combinatorics: a loop of $k$ edges in the graph dual to the triangulation of $X_n$ can be homotopic to a closed geodesic of length $\approx\log(k)$.
 In particular, if we were to directly apply Linial and Simkin's construction, we would only get a lower bound of the order $\log\log(\area)$ on the systoles of our surfaces.
 By adapting the argument, we can recover logarithmic growth, but with a worse constant.
 On top of that, because of similar reasons, our current strategy does not allow us to apply the ``nibbling'' procedure of Linial--Simkin.
 If this were made to work we estimate it might be possible to bring the bound on the constant up to $\frac{1}{3}$.
 The surfaces $X_n$ have cusps, but, using \cite[Lemma~3.1]{Brooks}, their conformal compactifications $\overline{X}_n$ are closed hyperbolic surfaces whose systole is still larger than $(c+\lo(1))\cdot \log(\area(X_n))$.

 The second construction we investigate is random \emph{regular} covers.
-That is, we fix a hyperbolic surface $X$ and a sequence $(G_n)_n$ of finite groups and we define a random $G_n$-cover $X_{G_n}$ to be the cover corresponding to $\ker(\varphi_n) \triangleleft \, \pi_1(X)$, where $\varphi_n\in\Hom(\pi_1(X),G_n)$ is chosen uniformly at random.
-These are again an analogue of a construction in graph theory, this time of the random Cayley graphs studied by Gamburd--Hoory--Shahshahani--Shalev--Vir\'ag \cite{GHSSV}.
+That is, we first fix a hyperbolic surface $X=\Gamma\backslash\HH^2$ and a sequence $(G_n)_n$ of finite groups.
+Then we take $\varphi_n\in \Hom(\Gamma,G_n)$ uniformly at random and define $X_{G_n} = \ker(\varphi_n)\backslash\HH^2$.
+By construction, the surface $X_{G_n}$ admits a regular cover $X_{G_n}\to X$.
+If $\varphi_n$ is surjective, which turns out to be generic as $n\to\infty$ for our choices of sequences finite groups (see Section \ref{sec_covers}), then this cover is of degree $\card{G_n}$ and hence the area of $X_{G_n}$ generically satisfies $\area(X_{G_n}) = \card{G_n}\cdot \area(X)$.
+This model again is an analogue of a construction in graph theory, this time of the random Cayley graphs studied by Gamburd--Hoory--Shahshahani--Shalev--Vir\'ag \cite{GHSSV}.
 In particular, this is a different model than that of random covering surfaces studied in \cite{MageePuder,MageeNaudPuder}, the random covers studied in these papers are rarely regular.
 We obtain:

 \begin{thm} Let $X$ be a complete orientable hyperbolic surface of finite area and let $\mathbf{G}$ be a connected, simply connected, simple algebraic group defined over $\QQ$.
 Then there exists a constant $c>0$ and a prime $p_0$ such that, with high probability as $\card{\FF} \to \infty$,